halp-me/slate/source/index.md

 courses       | hash of uname: [course]  | (student) course: {subject, number}

 ### Failure Codes
-- `already_dropped` if the user already has a pin down
+- `already_dropped` if the user already has a pin down in this mode
 - `max_duration_exceeded` if the duration is too long
 - `tutor_profile_missing` if trying to drop pin as tutor but no tutor profile